 ; however, Debendranath Tagore revived the importance of this Samaj.

 It was largely through the influence of the Tagore family, following that of the writer Bankim Chandra Chatterjee

 .
 Bengal took a foremost role on the enlightening front as well as on the patriotic one, in the Indian Renaissance

 Debendranath Tagore was a true and living embodiment of that teaching of the Gita

-where it is mentioned “A truly wise man is never buffeted by his trials and tribulations, does not covet pleasure, and is free from attachment, fear and anger; the same is a muni”.
-The nation lost this true saint on January 19, 1905.
+where it is mentioned as a truly wise man is never buffeted by his trials and tribulations, does not covet pleasure, and is free from attachment, fear and anger; the same is a muni.
+The nation lost this true saint on January 19th, 1905.